MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                   \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.
                   \[Audiences \<String\[\]\>\]: The audience that can appear in the external token.
-This field is mandatory and should be set to api://AzureADTokenExchange for Azure AD.
+This field is mandatory and should be set to api://AzureADTokenExchange for Microsoft Entra ID.
 It says what Microsoft identity platform should accept in the aud claim in the incoming token.
-This value represents Azure AD in your external identity provider and has no fixed value across identity providers - you may need to create a new application registration in your identity provider to serve as the audience of this token.
+This value represents Microsoft Entra ID in your external identity provider and has no fixed value across identity providers - you may need to create a new application registration in your identity provider to serve as the audience of this token.
 This field can only accept a single value and has a limit of 600 characters.
 Required.
                   \[Description \<String\>\]: The un-validated, user-provided description of the federated identity credential.